AP VoteCast: Harris voters motivated by democracy, Trump supporters by inflation and immigration

 But voters gave Trump an edge on being a strong leader.
 Slightly more than half of voters described Trump as a strong leader, and slightly fewer than half said the same about Harris.

-About 4 in 10 Trump voters said they sought complete and total upheaval in how the country is run, an answer that suggests potential support for a dramatic reshaping of the federal government that Trump has pledged to achieve by stripping away regulations, bringing more federal agencies under his direct control and reworking the tax code.
+About 4 in 10 Trump voters said they favored a "complete and total upheaval″ in how the country is run.
+That answer suggests potential support for a dramatic reshaping of the federal government that Trump has pledged to achieve by stripping away regulations, bringing more federal agencies under his direct control and reworking the tax code.

 Slightly fewer than 2 in 10 Harris supporters saw the need for a complete upheaval, although most did not want to maintain the status quo.
 Majorities of both candidates’ backers said they would like to see substantial change, but Harris’ voters were more likely to say they favored a small amount of change.